 BRIDGE OF DRAGONS

 Bridge of Dragons is one of Dolph Lundgrens more routine films.
 Bridge of Dragons is directed by Israeli born former karate expert and fight choreographer Isaac Florentine.
-Isaac Florentine has directed a series of unremarkable action films, including the likes of Desert Kickboxer (1992), High Voltage (1997), Savate (1997), the sf film Cold Harvest (1998), US Seals II (2001), Special Forces (2003), Undisputed II: Last Man Standing (2006), The Shepherd: Border Patrol (2008), Ninja (2009), Undisputed III: Redemption (2010), Sofia/Assassins Bullet (2012), Ninja: Shadow of a Tear (2013) and Close Range (2015) as well as numerous episodes of the various incarnations of tvs Mighty Morphin Power Rangers.
+Isaac Florentine has directed a series of unremarkable action films, including the likes of Desert Kickboxer (1992), High Voltage (1997), Savate (1997), the sf film Cold Harvest (1998), US Seals II (2001), Special Forces (2003), Undisputed II: Last Man Standing (2006), The Shepherd: Border Patrol (2008), Ninja (2009), Undisputed III: Redemption (2010), Sofia/Assassins Bullet (2012), Ninja: Shadow of a Tear (2013), Close Range (2015) and Acts of Vengeance (2017) as well as numerous episodes of the various incarnations of tvs Mighty Morphin Power Rangers.

 Bridge of Dragons comes with an intriguing set-up.
 Immediately after it opens, we sit puzzling over exactly what world we are in.
 The film seems to take place in a monarchy that is set in a quasi-wilderness that could be post-holocaust.
 Inside the city however, modern Jeeps and Russian helicopters sit alongside vehicles and costumes from the 1930s, while out in the wasteland people live amid ruins and use horseback technology.
 The evil generals troops wear the uniforms of World War II German infantry, the leaders of the mythical kingdom are Asian, while the extras looks Israeli.
 (Bridge of Dragons was actually filmed in Bulgaria).
 The opening title card informs that the film takes places somewhere where the past meets the future.
 Clearly the film is borrowing a leaf from Star Wars (1977) and its claim to be set in a galaxy far, far away or perhaps what the peculiar Beowulf (1999) tried to do in creating a world that is an atemporal mix of post-holocaust and the past.